Testing Cosmic Censorship Conjecture for Extremal and Near-extremal (2+1)-dimensional MTZ Black Holes: Abstract

 \section{Abstract}

 We test the validity of the weak cosmic censorship conjecture for the ($2+1$)-dimensional charged anti-de Sitter black hole solution, which was derived by Martinez, Teitelboim, and Zanelli (MTZ).
 We first construct a thought experiment by throwing test charged particles on an extremal MTZ black hole.
-We derive that extremal ($2+1$) dimensional black holes can be overcharged by test particles, unlike their analogues in $4$ and higher dimensions.
-Nearly-extremal black holes can also be overcharged, by a judicious choice of energy and charge for the test particles.
-We ignore back-reaction effects which could possibly restore the event horizon.
+We derive that extremal ($2+1$) dimensional black holes can be overcharged by test particles, unlike their analogues in ($3+1$) and higher dimensions.
+Nearly-extremal MTZ black holes can also be overcharged, by a judicious choice of energy and charge for the test particles when the second order effects are ignored.
+We also incorporate the second order effects for nearly extremal MTZ black holes by adapting the method developed by Sorce and Wald.
+However it turns out that the second order effects cannot compensate for the overcharging of MTZ black holes.